Free Things to Do in Cape Canaveral

 Must-see spots that don't cost a penny.

-Cape Canaveral Lighthouse Grounds Free
+Cape Canaveral Lighthouse Historic Area Free

 Free Cultural Experiences